PepeTheFroggie/Soyosource-GridTie-inverter-24V-LCD-replacement/readme.md

 This is a work in progress.
+Absolutely no liability.
+Your fuckups are your problem.

 Serial console tells you where to connect.
 And use your own wifi credentials, not mine.